atharva-sardar02/gauntlet-collabcanvas-week-1/PRD.md

 **Must Have:**

 - **Rectangles only for MVP** (circles and text out of scope)
-- Ability to create new rectangles (click/drag or button)
+- Ability to create new rectangles via click-and-drag interaction (draw rectangle by dragging)
 - Ability to select shapes (click)
 - Ability to move shapes (drag)
-- Visual feedback for selected objects
+- Visual feedback for selected objects (highlighted border)
-- Fixed styling (gray fill color for all shapes)
+- Random fill color assigned on creation (from predefined palette)

+**Rectangle Creation Mode:**

+- Default mode is "draw" mode - users can immediately click and drag to create rectangles
+- Click-and-drag creates rectangle from starting point to ending point
+- Minimum size: 10x10px to avoid accidental tiny shapes
+- Maximum size: constrained by canvas boundaries

 **Selection Behavior:**